 There are then two different ways to deactivate notifications:

 - Priority: you'll only be notified of priority notifications like alarms.
-You can decide yourself which ones are priority.
+You can decide yourself which ones are a priority.
 It's worth mentioning that when you limit the notifications you receive to priority ones only, you won't hear any other notification.
 Go to Settings -> Sound & notification -> Interruption then select the types of notifications you wish to set as priority.

 - None: all notifications are switched off.
 When you select this option, you won't receive ANY notifications.